Skip to main content

 1. To access your calendar settings, click on the settings icon located at the top of the page.

-2. Here, you can modify your calendar views from Outlook and create event templates.
+2. Modify your calendar views from Outlook or Google Calendar and create event templates.

 4. By creating standardized templates, you can automatically populate event descriptions with ticket and client information placeholders, ultimately saving time for your team.